ParallelMaths/parallel/pages/summer-paper-8-kangaroo.md

-# Parallel Academy Year 8 Summer Kangaroo Paper
+# Parallel Academy Year 8 Summer Paper - Grey Kangaroo

-To begin this part of the Summer Kangaroo homework, [open this Junior Mathematical Challenge practice paper](https://drive.google.com/file/d/10Kwpm_foy8bHqz-unvSiADGWro5wuHBZ/view?usp=drive_link){target="_blank"}.
+To begin this part of the Summer Kangaroo homework, [open this Grey Kangaroo practice paper](https://drive.google.com/file/d/10Kwpm_foy8bHqz-unvSiADGWro5wuHBZ/view?usp=drive_link){target="_blank"}.

 This paper is for practice purposes.
 We won't be judging you on your score - our only expectation is that you give it the time and attention it deserves.
 Standard UKMT rules apply: you must not use a calculator or look anything up whilst completing the paper.